GijsTimmers/yamlradio/README.md

     $ rd st      ## Now press the TAB key
     $ rd stubru  ## Result

-For this to work, execute the following commands:
+For this to work, execute the following commands

     $ activate-global-python-argcomplete --user